-QG18DE engine CHANGING ENGINE OIL FILTER
+CHANGING ENGINE OIL FILTER

 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
 Turn the engine off. - 3.
 Place a large drain pan under the oil filter. - 4.
-Loosen the oil filter with an oil filter wrench by turning it counterclockwise.
+Loosen the oil filter with an oil filter wrench.
 Then remove the oil filter by turning it by hand.